Retinopathy of prematurity: Procedure

 Following pupillary dilation using eye drops, the retina is examined using a special lighted instrument (an indirect ophthalmoscope).
 The peripheral portions of the retina are sometimes pushed into view using scleral depression.
 Examination of the retina of a premature infant is performed to determine how far the retinal blood vessels have grown (the zone), and whether or not the vessels are growing flat along the wall of the eye (the stage).
+This eye examination has been shown to be painful and the use of adequate analgesia during the procedure is advised.
 Once the vessels have grown into zone III (see below) it is usually safe to discharge the child from further screening for ROP.
 The stage of ROP refers to the character of the leading edge of growing retinal blood vessels (at the vascular-avascular border).

 Monitoring

 In order to allow timely intervention, a system of monitoring is undertaken for infants at risk of developing ROP.
 These monitoring protocols differ geographically because the definition of high-risk is not uniform or perfectly defined.
-In the USA the consensus statement of experts is informed by data derived by clinical trials and published in Pediatrics 2006.
+In the USA, the consensus statement of experts is informed by data derived by clinical trials and published in Pediatrics 2006.
 They included infants with birthweights under 1500 grams or under 30 weeks gestation in most cases.
-The first examination should take place within the first 4 weeks of birth, and regular, weekly examination is required until it is clear that the eyes are not going to develop disease needing treatment, or one or both eyes develop disease requiring treatment.
+The first examination should take place within the first four weeks of birth, and regular, weekly examination is required until it is clear that the eyes are not going to develop disease needing treatment, or one or both eyes develop disease requiring treatment.
 Treatment should be administered within a 48 hours, as the condition can progress rapidly.